kat-ar/MITx_6.00.1x/README.md

 # MITx_6.00.1x
-My programs from Introduction to Computer Science and Programming Using Python edX course.
+My programs from edX course ,,Introduction to Computer Science and Programming Using Python''.
 I took the course without certification, just to refresh the programmistic knowledge I gained during studying maths and cog-sci.

 It helped me reassure myself I like to think algorithmically.